Group of girls waiting to start their performance at a school play.

 Bottom right: Anyone who played Civlization V will know.

-Colours of Bali.
+The colours of Bali.

 My trusty scooter, the Vespa-inspired Honda Scoopy.